 Contents 2

 Preface 3

 Our Aims 3

-Identification of Specific Learning Differences 5
+Identification of Specific Learning Differences 6

-At the time of Enrolment and/or admission 5
+At the time of Enrolment and/or admission.
+6

-Through Personal Tutorial Procedures Error!
-Boo kmark not defined.
+Through Personal Tutorial Procedures.
+6

-Through ALIS testing 5
+Through ALIS testing 6

-As a part of English as a Second Language Assessment 5
+As a part of English as a Second Language Assessment 6

-Through Observation by Teachers and Personal Tutors 5
+Through Observation by Teachers and Personal Tutors.
+6

-Through analysis of Academic Data 5
+Through analysis of Academic Data 6

-Assessment of Specific Learning Differences 5
+Assessment of Specific Learning Differences 6

-Nature of Additional learning Support - Specific Learning Difficulties 6
+Nature of Additional learning Support - Specific Learning Difficulties 7

-Record Keeping, Communication and Confidentiality 7
+Record Keeping, Communication and Confidentiality 8

-The duty for 'reasonable adjustments' 7
+The duty for 'reasonable adjustments' 8

 Preparing students to leave school 8

 Related Policies 8

 Appendices 9

-Appendix 1: Reasonable adjustments decision-making checklist (non-examinat ion) 1 9
+Appendix 1: Reasonable adjustments decision-making checklist (non-examination) 1 9